makkiatokid/krisz-writes/about.md

 > "I'm not a tragedy.
 I'm not inspiration.
 I'm a wildflower meadow - messy, beautiful, worth running through."

-Welcome to **Krisz Writes** - a multi-author anthology about loving while losing, and being loved while leaving.
+Welcome to **Wildflower Field** - a multi-author anthology about loving while losing, and being loved while leaving.

 ### The Three Voices